mmiermans/solver2048/README.md

 solver2048
 ==========

-See it in action: [http://32768.eu](http://32768.eu)
+### Watch a live stream of the A.I. in action: [http://32768.eu](http://32768.eu)

 ## Building the game engine

 TL;DR: `git clone https://github.com/mmiermans/solver2048.git && cd solver2048/Solver2048 && make && ./Debug/Solver2048`

 That was the short version!
 What follows are more detailed instructions for building the engine on Windows or Linux.
 A 64-bit system is required in both cases.
-The Linux instructions are targeted towards Ubuntu -- because that's what I use -- so subtitute apt-get with your favorite package manager if you use something else.
+The Linux instructions are targeted towards Ubuntu -- because that's what I use -- so substitute apt-get with your favorite package manager if you use something else.

 ### Windows 64-bit